 While its introductory hook is subtle, it’s still present in the first three seconds.
-“We drank a lot of coffee last year” is a highly relatable statement, and the audience is primed to hang around and hear the actual figure, effectively drawing them into the video.
+“We drank a lot of coffee last year” is a highly relatable statement.
+The audience is primed to hang around and hear the actual figure, effectively drawing them into the video.

 Lastly, they close with notes of gratitude for their customers.
-This is a great example of how brands can use promotional videos for things other than brand awareness and product marketing.
+This is an excellent example of how brands can use a company promotional video for things other than brand awareness and product marketing.

 Why it works